Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Simulation Results

 \subsubsection{The Sparsity Level $L$}

 { In Fig. \ref{figure_L_Bounded}, we illustrate our analysis for bounded noise under different levels of sparsity.
 Based on the methodology in \cite{elad_CS}, the generated measurement matrix has the mutual coherence $\mu=0.0782$, and then, the maximal sparsity level to satisfy $\mu<1/(2L-1)$ is given by $L=6$.
 When $ L > 6$, the proposed analysis cannot provide a valid bound.
 Thus, we let $L\le 6$ in Fig. \ref{figure_L_Bounded}.
 The theoretical bound in Fig. \ref{figure_L_Bounded} is the maximum noise level across different signal sparsity levels computed according to Theorem \ref{theorem SOMP} and Theorem \ref{theorem SOMP stop}.
-The empirical curves are the simulated noise levels which guarantee the exact support recovery at each sparsity level.
+The empirical curves are the simulated noise levels that guarantee the exact support recovery at each sparsity level.
 As we can see, with the increasing sparsity level, the empirical curves should decrease to guarantee the support recovery for SOMPS and SOMPT, which corresponds to the theoretical bounds in Theorem \ref{theorem SOMP} and Theorem \ref{theorem SOMP stop}.}

 In Fig. \ref{figure_L_1_Gaussian}, we illustrate our analysis for Gaussian noise under different levels of sparsity.
-The simulation parameters are $M=100, N=200,d=4$, $\delta=10^{-3}$, and $L=1,2,\ldots,6$. {According to \eqref{sigma condition SOMPS} of Corollary \ref{col required C gaussian} and \eqref{sigma condition SOMPT} of Corollary \ref{col required C gaussian stop}, the noise level $\sigma$ that guarantees the recovery performance of SOMPS and SOMPT decreases as sparsity $L$ increases, which is indicated by the dashed curve of the theoretical bounds.
-It can be found from Fig. \ref{figure_L_1_Gaussian} that as the sparsity level increases, to guarantee exact recovery, the empirical curves also decrease, which is consistent with our analysis.} {Note in Fig. \ref{figure_L_1_Gaussian} that when the sparsity level is large, the gap between the theoretical bound the empirical curve increases.
+The simulation parameters are $M=100, N=200,d=4$, $\delta=10^{-3}$, and $L=1,2,\ldots,6$. {According to \eqref{sigma condition SOMPS} and \eqref{sigma condition SOMPT}, the noise level $\sigma$ that guarantees the recovery performance of SOMPS and SOMPT decreases as sparsity $L$ increases, which is indicated by the dashed curve of the theoretical bounds.} {Note in Fig. \ref{figure_L_1_Gaussian} that when the sparsity level is large, the gap between the theoretical bound and the empirical curve increases.
 This is because if the $L$ is large, the denominators $1-(2L-1)\mu $ in \eqref{cor condition} and \eqref{cor condition stop} will be close to zero, then the bound becomes loose.}